onalltuna/Data-Privacy-Projects/README.md

 # Data-Privacy-Projects
-Project solutions of Comp430 Data Privacy and Security of Koc University
+Project solutions of Comp430 Data Privacy and Security course of Koc University